grantj-re3/HandyOtherDoco/Mower/VictaMower18SC_ServiceNotes.md

      + Adding less than the expected amount
      + Check level with dipstick (you might need to wait for 5 minutes for the oil to drain from the dipstick/filling pipe)
-     + Repeat the above until level is between dipstick markers
+     + Repeat the above until level is between dipstick low/high markers
      + Run the mower for a minute or so.
      + Wait for 5 minutes.
 Check oil level again.

 1. Replace air cleaner by:
-   - Remove old air cleaner
+   - Removing old air cleaner
-   - Clean any dust/dirt from inside casing of air cleaner holder
+   - Cleaning any dust/dirt from inside casing of air cleaner holder
-   - Add new air cleaner
+   - Adding new air cleaner